typescript-primera-aplicacion

 Project Setup

-Let’s start by creating a new folder for your project (just to keep your files organized, not scattered all over your computer 😉).
+Let’s start by creating a new folder for your project (so that your files are organized and not scattered all over your computer 😉).

-Now let’s create our TypeScript application.
+Now we are going to create our TypeScript application.
 To do this, simply

-1. Create a file named index.ts at the root of your project.
+1. Create a file called index.ts in the root of your project.

 2. Open the file index.ts in your text editor or IDE.